rmackay9/oreo-led/README.md

     [ ] slaves freeze after a sequential phase offset command to each unit
         - appears to be side effect of arduino simulation

-Deferred
+Future Development
 ======

-    [ ] verify all requested features with actual pixhawk [ ] investigate proportional adjustments to phase error [ ] hue parameters
     [ ] implement parameter reading function
     [ ] physical lines to set I2C address
-    [ ] implement all patterns in SWF file as macros
+    [ ] wait to start pattern animation until current value is reached for smoother transition [ ] investigate proportional adjustments to phase error for faster correction [ ] hue parameters
+    [ ] buffer parameters and apply at end of transmission